 The Lower Orangery Garden

-In addition to the huge numbers of flowers, there is a wide variety of tulips.
+In addition to the vast quantity of flowers, there is a wide variety of tulips.
 In fact, the Tulip Festival is host to over 80 different varieties of rare and specialist tulips.
-Furthermore, some are historic varieties, reflecting the long history of tulip-growing at the palace.
+Furthermore, some are historic varieties, reflecting the long history of tulip-growing at the Palace.

 In the Lower Orangery garden, you’ll find a special display with tulip varieties dating back over 400 years.
 Careful planning means some were even selected to emphasise the red bricks of the Tudor courtyard!